onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 > "If there’s one perspective we desperately need in today’s world, it’s a systemic view.
 But what exactly is a systemic view?
 In simple terms, it’s the opportunity to truly understand a system — its components, interactions, and underlying patterns.
 It’s not just about the elements within a system, but what happens in the dynamic relationships between these elements." - [The State of the World - Designing the Third Attractor, by Ernesto van Peborgh](https://ernesto-87727.medium.com/designing-the-third-attractor-93a76bc6800b#:~:text=If%20there%E2%80%99s%20one,between%20these%20elements.)

 ██████████████████████████████████████████████████████████████████
-# SECTION: Neuron
-You’re a Neuron
+# SECTION: You’re a Neuron
 ██████████████████████████████████████████████████████████████████

 <img src="/img/you_are_a_neuron_by_tomas_pueyo.png"/>